Skip to main content

 Cascading Transformations

-If a field requires multiple transformations, you can click Add Transformation again to apply cascading transformations.
-For example, you can concatenate two values and then transform the result as uppercase characters.
+If a field requires multiple transformations, click Add Transformation again to apply cascading transformations.
+For example, you can concatenate two values and transform the result into uppercase characters.

 To apply multiple transformations in a cascade: